 Clothes dryer must meet the ENERGY STAR criteria, as required by the program.
+As of 2023 the ENERGY STAR Most Efficient criteria now excludes Gas Dryers.

 The baseline condition is a clothes dryer meeting the minimum federal requirements for units manufactured on or after January 1, 2015.